 Using hard, business-based metrics

-It’s important to build your digital transformation strategy around IT metrics aligned to business outcomes.
+It’s important to build your IT transformation strategy around IT metrics aligned to business outcomes.
 Target goals should be related primarily to things such as productivity and cost-saving opportunities.
 For example, load times, downtime, and crashes can cause your company to lose valuable minutes of active work, affecting the digital employee experience and possibly even affecting customer-facing service.
-Establish your project’s baseline standards using objective performance measures, and you’ll get a much clearer idea of your digital transformation project’s effectiveness at each stage of implementation.
+Establish your project’s baselines using objective performance measures, and you’ll get a much clearer idea of your digital transformation project’s effectiveness at each stage of implementation.

 Communication and buy-in